adjust/ios_sdk/doc/english/web_views.md

 In order to set deep linking support for iOS 9 and later devices, you need to enable your app to handle Apple universal links.
 To find out more about universal links and how their setup looks like, you can check [here][universal-links].

 Adjust is taking care of lots of things to do with universal links behind the scenes.
-But, in order to support universal links with the adjust, you need to perform small setup for universal links in the adjust dashboard.
+But, in order to support universal links with the Adjust, you need to perform small setup for universal links in the Adjust dashboard.
 For more information on that should be done, please consult our official [docs][universal-links-guide].

 Once you have successfully enabled the universal links feature in the dashboard, you need to do this in your app as well:

 After enabling `Associated Domains` for your app in Apple Developer Portal, you need to do the same thing in your app's Xcode project.
-After enabling `Assciated Domains`, add the universal link which was generated for you in the adjust dashboard in the `Domains` section by prefixing it with `applinks:` and make sure that you also remove the `http(s)` part of the universal link.
+After enabling `Assciated Domains`, add the universal link which was generated for you in the Adjust dashboard in the `Domains` section by prefixing it with `applinks:` and make sure that you also remove the `http(s)` part of the universal link.

+![][associated-domains-applinks]

-After this has been set up, your app will be opened after you click the adjust tracker universal link.
+After this has been set up, your app will be opened after you click the Adjust tracker universal link.
 After app is opened, `continueUserActivity` method of your `AppDelegate` class will be triggered and the place where the content of the universal link URL will be delivered.
 If you want to access the content of the deep link, override this method.

 ``` objc
 - (BOOL)application:(UIApplication *)application continueUserActivity:(NSUserActivity *)userActivity